-If the chest be partially filled, flatness or dulness on percussion from the base of chest, extending upward to a horizontal line, denoting the level of the liquid, when the patient is sitting or standing.
+If the chest be partially filled, flatness or dulness on percussion from the base of the chest, extending upward to a horizontal line denoting the level of the liquid when the patient is sitting or standing, unless the lung be adherent, on one side, below the level of the liquid.
 Resonance extending below this line, in front, in some cases, when the patient lies on the back, owing to a change of level of the liquid.
 Vesiculo-tympanitic resonance frequently over the lung above the level of the liquid.
 Diminution or absence of respiratory sound below the level of the liquid.
 Above the liquid the respiration broncho-vesicular, and sometimes bronchial near the liquid.
 Vocal resonance and fremitus diminished or wanting below the level of the liquid, and both may be exaggerated above the liquid.
 Bronchophony or ægophony sometimes near the level of the liquid.
 Diminution of intercostal depressions may be apparent when the chest is partially filled.
-Exaggerated respiration on the healthy side when the chest is partially, and still more when it is completely, filled.
-Pleural friction sound sometimes prior to and with liquid effusion; frequently during and after absorption of liquid.
-A characteristic contraction of the chest on the affected side follows chronic pleurisy with considerable effusion.
+Increased vesicular murmur on the healthy side when the chest is partially, and still more when it is completely, filled.
+Pleural friction râle sometimes prior to and with liquid effusion; frequently during and after absorption of liquid.
+A characteristic contraction of the chest on the affected side follows chronic pleurisy with large effusion.

-Pneumo-Hydrothorax.-Tympanitic resonance extending either over the whole of the affected side, or a certain distance from the summit, when the patient is sitting or standing, with dulness or flatness extending below to the base.
-The relation of dulness or flatness and tympanitic resonance changing when the patient lies on the back, owing to change of level of the liquid.
+Pneumo-Hydrothorax. - Tympanitic resonance extending either over the whole of the affected side, or a certain distance from the summit downward, when the patient is sitting or standing, with dulness or flatness extending below to the base of the chest.
+The boundary line between the dulness or flatness and the tympanitic resonance changing when the patient lies on the back, owing to change of level of the liquid.
 The tympanitic resonance sometimes amphoric.
 Amphoric respiration and voice frequently present, also metallic tinkling.
 Splashing sound on succussion, and this sound frequently amphoric.
-Suppression of respiratory murmur and of vocal resonance.
+Suppression of respiratory murmur and of vocal resonance and fremitus.
 Dilatation of the affected side in certain cases, with deficient motion, and abolition of intercostal depressions.
-The heart removed from its normal situation.
+The heart removed from its normal situation, as in cases of pleurisy with large effusion.

-Hydrothorax or Dropsical Pleural Effusion.-The signs denoting presence of liquid in both pleural sacs; the amount of liquid often greater in one side.
-The evidence of liquid afforded by its change of level with the change of position of the patient is almost always available.
+Hydrothorax or Dropsical Pleural Effusion.
+The signs denoting presence of liquid in both pleural sacs; the amount of liquid often greater in one side.
+The evidence of liquid afforded by its change of level with changes of position of the patient is almost always available.